How fashion resale is changing in 2022 and beyond

 eBay is slowly rolling out their video capability, allowing users to upload video to a listing’s media gallery.

+I expect the style of these videos to look informal, much like Tik-Tok, the company that popularized this macro social media trend.
 Although the additional clarity of video could certainly boost sales, most resellers will not be on board.
 It’s simply too much time invested for the sale of a single, modestly priced item.

 Photo credit: Ivan Radic on Flickr